 click here for:

-Individual Buildings/Sites Currently Designated by the City of Atlanta
+Individual Buildings/Sites and Districts Currently Designated by the City of Atlanta

 (Landmark, Historic, and Conservation)